trisfaizal/Marketing-Site/_drafts/lessons-learned-running-a-kickass-online-conference-50-dollars.md

 We'll do it again, but we'll be older and wiser.

 (Oh, and where did we spend the $50?
-Printing and Blutack.)
+Printing and Blutack for our MC background.)
 [](